 Here are some other options that create liquid your water-avoiding dog will want to slurp up.

-Liver, Liver, Liver: You can buy (I’m not kidding) a shaker of liver sprinkles to put on your dog’s food.
+Liver, Liver, Liver: You can buy (I’m not kidding) a shaker of liver sprinkles (you can find them on Amazon here) to put on your dog’s food.
 But these liver sprinkles also work like magic when you sprinkle a thin coat of them over your dog’s water bowl.
 They will lap that stuff up like crazy.
 If you can’t get liver sprinkles, you can also crush dehydrated liver treats and do the same thing.

-Watered Down Bone Broth: 1st make sure it doesn’t have any onions or garlic like the the one here.
+Watered Down Bone Broth: 1st make sure it doesn’t have any onions or garlic like the one you can find on Amazon here.
 Then mix 1 part bone broth with 2 parts water for a treat your dogs will find hard to resist.

 Dog Rehydration Drink Mix